Dog Activity Ideas for Each Season

 Summer

-When the surf's up, everyone is going surfing — including your pooch.
-Dogs love the water, and surfing is a great way for them to enjoy it while riding the waves on a totally cool surfboard.
-Just don't forget a life jacket so he'll be as safe as he is thrilled.
+Dogs love the water, and swimming is a great way for them to enjoy it alongside you.
+Just don’t forget a life jacket so he’ll be as safe as he is thrilled.

 Cool Off